wenyuzhao/Sophon/README.md

 # Design

-The current plan is:
+_The current plan is:_

-Make the kernel as simple as possible.
-So we will likely to make a MINIX-like micro kernel.
-Then we can throw most tasks, including drivers, fs to the user space.

-BTW, it is almost impossible to take care of performance for now...
+Make the kernel as simple and small as possible.
+Instead of following the micro-kernel approach that puts each kernel component as a isolated user process, Sophon tries to treat the components as kernel modules.
+This is expected to have higher performance than micro-kernels due to the absence of context switches and message passing overheads.

 # TODO